Blond Bombshell Abby Dowse Flaunts Derrière In Sultry Bedroom Snap

-Abby Dowse gave her 1.5 million fans something to get excited in her latest Instagram photo in which she bared her booty wearing a strappy pair of lingerie while posing on a bed.
+Abby Dowse gave her 1.5 million fans something to get excited about with her latest Instagram photo in which she bared her booty in a strappy pair of lingerie while posing on a bed.

 In the photo, Abby leaned across the side of a bed on one arm with her back to the camera.
 The bed was dressed in white linens — a nice contrast to the black lingerie she was wearing.
 The ensemble left little to the imagination, as the bra consisted mainly of a few straps that went across her back.
 The thong panties were little more than a piece of lace and a few strings.
 The sexy number couldn’t help but show off Abby’s flawless figure.

 The way Abby leaned on the bed — along with the position of the camera — put an emphasis on her pert derrière.
 Abby’s pose also called attention to the small of her back and her shapely shoulders.
-Her smooth, bronze skin looked flawless as she looked over her shoulder and gave the camera a sultry look.
+Her smooth, bronze skin appeared flawless as she looked over her shoulder and gave the camera a sultry stare.

 Abby’s makeup featured dark brows, a light application of mascara, contoured cheeks and a pink gloss on her full lips.
 Her long, wavy hair fell down her back.

-In the post’s caption, Abby said the set came from fashion brand Fashion Nova, adding that the back of the lingerie looked as good as the front.
-Over the weekend, she shared photos of her wearing the set from a front angle.
-Her fans seemed to think the rear view was just as hot as the front.
+In the post’s caption, Abby said the set came from the brand Fashion Nova, adding that the back of the lingerie looked as good as the front.
+Over the weekend, she shared photos of her wearing the set, shown from the front.
+Her fans seemed to think the rear view was just as hot.

 “Abby you look really really really good in this outfit,” one admirer wrote.